Dedicated and client-focused freelance audio engineer with 5+ years audio/visual experience driven to capture and deliver outstanding recordings.

 I'd love to hear about your project.
 Click the 'Contact' button above to get in touch.

 Q: What other musicians or music production professionals inspire you?

 A: Massive Attack, Amon Tobin, Clams Casino, Death Grips, Daniel Lopatin, Forest Swords, Galimatias, Boards of Canada, Burial, Gorillaz, Portishead, Nicolas Jaar, DJ Shadow, FKA Twigs, Godspeed You!
 Black Emperor, Herbie Hancock, Shabazz Palaces, Skream, T.S.O.L.

 Q: What do you bring to a song?

 A: Creative and experimental ideas to add production depth and level to the tracks.
 I am willing to continue experimenting until I find that perfect sound.
-Not held down by traditional techniques (however, I am fully able to mix and produce traditionally).
+Not held down by traditional techniques.

 Q: What type of music do you usually work on?